Xaxetrov/OSCAR/README.md

 ### What are the action and observation space on this environment ?

-The action / observation space of the "general-learning-v0" environement only depand on the agent trained (and so of the configuration file used).
+The action / observation space of the "general-learning-v0" environment only depend on the agent trained (and so of the configuration file used).

 Thus an agent can define his own observation and action space from the pysc2's observation structure and pysc2's actions or meta actions respectively.